TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 So it is strongly recommended to add specific IP addresses as **Source**, in the format `XXX.XXX.XXX.XXX/32` in your security group.

-The quickest way to connect to your SnappyData cluster is probably using the snappy shell utility packaged with the distribution.
+The quickest way to connect to your TIBCO ComputeDB cluster is probably using the snappy shell utility packaged with the distribution.

-You can launch the snappy shell either from the same EC2 instance or from your laptop where you have SnappyData installed.
+You can launch the snappy shell either from the same EC2 instance or from your laptop where you have TIBCO ComputeDB installed.

 1. Connecting to the cluster from the same EC2 instance: